bttcprotocol/bttc-doc/docs/del-val.md

 * parameter
     * uint256 validatorId: validator id
 * illustration
-    1. The validator can cancel the stake through the unstake method, and immediately return the reward tokens to the validator's account after canceling the stake, but the staked tokens need to be claimed through the unstakeClaim function.
+    1. The validator can cancel the stake through the unstake method, and immediately return the reward tokens to the validator's account after canceling the stake, but the staked tokens need to be claimed through the `unstakeClaim` method.
     2. The unstakeClaim method must wait for withdrawalDelay (currently 80) checkpoints before it can be called.

 #### Withdraw the staked BTT